CarrierDirect was started by Jett McCandless in 2011. The company provides consulting services to top third-party logistics companies and carriers.

 JM: We grew up poor.
-I wanted Michael Jordan sneakers like the rich kids in 5th grade, but there was no way my parents had $120 to spend on shoes in the late 1980’s.
-I tried applying for jobs, but was too young so I started a lawn mowing company.
+I wanted Michael Jordan sneakers like the rich kids in fifth grade, but there was no way my parents had $120 to spend on shoes in the late 1980s.
+I tried applying for jobs but was too young, so I started a lawn mowing company.
 From then, I was in and out of corporate America and owned various businesses.
 Unfortunately, for most of my life I thought making a mistake meant I was a failure, so I was hesitant to become a full-time entrepreneur.
 Now, I have owned or been a principal at a real estate company, marketing companies and various types of businesses in the freight industry.

 BND: What's the best part of owning your own business?

 JM: The best part of owning my own business is having the opportunity to innovate and make bets on ideas you believe in.
 That flexibility does come with great responsibility, as others rely on you and those bets paying off to support their families.